number42net/restoreblog/2021-04-10 Macintosh IIci/index.md

 #### Work done so far
 + Replace capacitors from main board and power supply
 + Clean main board and power supply
++ Clean and lubricate floppy drive
++ Failed repair attempt of the floppy drive

 #### Planned work
-+ Clean and lubricate floppy drive.
++ Full diagnostic run for several hours of burn in

 # Initial inspection
 Here is the case opened up and the board removed: